codebar/tutorials/js/lesson1/tutorial.md

 **JavaScript** is a language that allows for interaction with the user, controlling the content of the browser, and altering the displayed document content.

-Some common usages around the web is
+Some common usages around the web are

 #### [Lightboxes](http://lokeshdhakar.com/projects/lightbox2/#example)